 What did I do to experiment with it?
 The previously mentioned blog post on "15 Sources about Grading" gives you a glimpse into what I did with it.
 In addition, it did challenge me to revisit my own grading practices, reconsidering things like lowering grades for missing due dates.

-?
+The Innovative University ?
 This is the title of the 2011 book by Clayton Christiansen and Henry Eyring.
 I first read it at the end of 2011, but then it became a common reference book in my conversations with colleagues at the University where I work.
 Given all of the other buzz words mentioned, many Universities are grappling with questions about the future of higher education, what needs to change, what needs to stay the same, and a myriad of similar concepts.
 Whatever the case, as I often note to groups when I present, it seems clear that we have entered the Wild West era of education, with a vibrant entrepreneurial spirit informing conversations in higher education, P-12 education, as well as the many powerful open and informal educational affordances in the digital world.
 For that reason, the phrase "Innovative University" represents one of the dominant education themes of the last year, educational innovation and entrepreneurship.
 I certainly think that the Christiansen and Eyring book makes for a great discussion starter on the subject, although I will reserve a separate blog post dedicated specifically to highlighting my top ten higher education books of 2012.

 What did I do to experiment with it?
 I am just going on twelve months in my appointment as Assistant VP of Academics with responsibilities for areas like distance learning, off-campus centers, and continuing education.
 A day doesn?t go by without thinking and talking about educational innovation.